One of the most prized pieces of venison is the backstrap. And when cooked properly, it can make a satisfying and flavorful main course.

 Venison Backstrap Marinade

-For the marinade, add 1/4 cup of soy sauce, 1 tbsp of apple cider vinegar, and 1 tsp of Worcestershire sauce to a gallon freezer bag.
+For the marinade, add 1/4 cup of soy sauce, 1 tablespoon of apple cider vinegar, and 1 teaspoon of Worcestershire sauce to a gallon freezer bag.

 Place the backstrap in the bag and let it marinate for at least an hour or overnight.